 A recent grant of $1,000,000 from the National Science Foundation (NSF)’s Scholarships in Science, Technology, Engineering, and Mathematics (S-STEM) program allow Randolph College to make college more accessible for physical science and math majors.

 If you are ready to apply, the SUPER Program Supplemental Application is here.
 Please answer the three questions at the end of the Supplemental Application as short application essays: while they are not expected to be lengthy, we do ask for at least a few full sentences.
 For more information and eligibility, please continue to read below.

 In addition to the Summer Program, all SUPER scholars will participate in specially tailored mentoring, academic support services, career guidance activities, and annual tailored seminar courses.
 SUPER scholars must participate in all aspects of the SUPER program and must major in science or mathematics.

 Twenty-four students will be chosen to participate in the SUPER program.
 Students will be chosen based on merit, eligibility, and an application process.

-To be eligible to apply for the SUPER Program and the chance for a scholarship, a high school senior or transfer student with first year standing…
+To be eligible to apply for the SUPER Program and the opportunity for a scholarship, a high school senior or transfer student with first year standing…

 In order to be eligible to receive an offer of a position in this program, as soon as possible and with a priority deadline of March 1 and a final program deadline on May 1 (applications will be accepted after this date as spaces often become available), the student